dbrattli/Expression/README.md

     assert head == 42
 ```

-Classes may decide to support more advance pattern matching by
+Classes can support more advance pattern matching and decompose inner
-subclassing or implementing the matching protocol:
+values by subclassing or implementing the matching protocol:

 ```py
 class Matchable(Protocol[TSource]):